artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * You can require the NIF/CIF/NIE field in shipping form.
 * You can validate the NIF/CIF/NIE field.
 * You can validate the VIES VAT number field to exempt the taxes.
+* You can customize the NIF/CIF/NIE or VIES VAT number field label and placeholder.
 * Add and require phone and email fields in shipping form.
 * 100% compatible with [WooCommerce PDF Invoices & Packing Slips](https://es.wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/).